seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

+# Two Noble Kinsmen, Uncut

 ## ACT I

 ### SCENE I: Athens.
 Before a Temple.

-*Enter with a torch burning; Theseus in wedding pomp;
-then Hippolyta, the bride, led by Pirithous;
-after her, Emilia, holding up her train.*
+*Enter with a torch burning; Theseus in wedding pomp; then Hippolyta, the bride, led by Pirithous; after her, Emilia, holding up her train.*

 *Enter three Queens, in black, with veils stain'd, with imperial crowns.*

-*The first Queen falls down at the foot of Theseus;
-the second falls down at the foot of Hippolyta;
-the third before Emilia.*
+*The first Queen falls down at the foot of Theseus; the second falls down at the foot of Hippolyta; the third before Emilia.*

 **FIRST QUEEN**
 For pity's sake and true gentility's,